The King of Instruments

 May 30 and June 5, 2021

-Featuring GRAMMY nominee Jan Kraybill on the organ, Te Deum’s final concert of its 13th season will explore a broad range of repertoire for organ and choir.
+Featuring GRAMMY nominee Jan Kraybill on the organ and local gospel recording artist Isaac Cates, Te Deum’s final concert of its 13th season will explore a broad range of repertoire for organ and choir.

 Hope is the central theme of King of Instruments, a theme mirrored in life as we anticipate the end of the pandemic.
 Experience the hope for better days found in Gabriel Jackson’s Advent setting, “Creator of the Stars of Night.”
 Imagine the soaring architecture of Westminster Cathedral as you listen to Benjamin Britten’s chant inspired Missa Brevis in D for treble voices.
 Encounter awe through Messe Cum Jubilo, a stirring plainchant for a chorus of baritones and organ.
 Our final selection, Rosephanye Powell’s The Cry of Jeremiah, is based on the 29th chapter of Jeremiah and draws from Baroque, Jazz, and African influences.
 Jeremiah’s lament runs the gamut of familiar emotions: anguish, betrayal, disillusionment, before ending – as our concert begins – with hope.

 Single User Ticket | $10

 Multi-User Ticket | $20